12 Extraordinary UNESCO World Heritage Sites Where Nature Meets Culture

 Pimachiowin Aki, Canada

-This site, “The Land That Gives Life,” is the traditional home of four Anishinaabeg First Nations communities.
+Meaning “The Land That Gives Life” in the Ojibwe language Anishinaabemowin, this site in Canada is the traditional home of four Anishinaabe First Nations communities.
 In this boreal forest rich with lakes and rivers in the provinces of Manitoba and Ontario, caribou, wolverines, moose, and other wildlife flourish.
-The local First Nations communities follow their long cultural tradition of “keeping the land,” a responsible stewardship that includes fishing and hunting, maintaining ancient and sacred spaces, and avoiding commercial development.
+The local First Nations communities follow their long cultural tradition of “keeping the land,” a stewardship that includes regulated fishing and hunting, maintaining ancient and sacred spaces, and avoiding commercial development.

-Overhead view of stone walls and small shelters (with grass roofs) in green field on St. Kilda
+Distant view of stone walls and small round shelters (with grass roofs) in green field

 Walls and shelters on remote St. Kilda testify to its long habitation.